-PEEK HT is an even higher performance polyketone polymer than unfilled PEEK.
-It is chemically a polyether ketone (PEK) polymer offering higher temperature performance than traditional PEEK based materials.
+HT PEK is an even higher performance polyketone polymer than PEEK.
+Developed by Victrex and branded as Victrex HT PEK, the polymer is chemically a polyether ketone.
+It exhibits higher temperature performance than traditional PEEK materials.
 Its higher temperature advantage results from a higher glass transition temperature than other PEEK based polymers.
-Additionally, HT provides more creep resistance than unfilled PEEK by resisting deformation under load beyond PEEK.
+Additionally, HT provides more creep resistance than unfilled PEEK by withstanding deformation under load beyond PEEK.
 Its higher tensile strength and flexural modulus are retained at temperatures 30°C (54°F) greater than standard PEEK.

-PEEK HT’s resistance to aggressive chemical environments including those found in downhole environments makes it an upgrade to unfilled PEEK for higher temperature and higher pressure service.
-Common parts are:
+HT PEK’s resistance to aggressive chemical environments makes it an upgrade to unfilled PEEK for components in downhole equipment exposed to higher temperature and higher pressure service.
+Common applications are:

 - Back up seal rings